muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 # Path Segment

-A Path Segment is a single label that is assigned from the Segment Routing Local Block (SRLB) {{RFC8402}} or Segment Routing Global Block (SRGB) {{RFC8402}} or dynamic MPLS label pool of the egress node of an SR path.
-Whether a Path Segment is allocated from the SRLB, SRGB, or a dynamic range depends on specific use cases.
-If the Path Segment is only used by the egress node to identify a SR path, the SRLB, SRGB or dynamic MPLS label pool can be used.
+A Path Segment Identifier(PSID) is a single label that is assigned from the Segment Routing Local Block (SRLB) {{RFC8402}} or Segment Routing
+Global Block (SRGB) {{RFC8402}} or dynamic MPLS label pool of the egress node of an SR path.
+Whether a PSID is allocated from the SRLB, SRGB, or a dynamic range depends on specific use cases.
+If the PSID is only used by the egress node to identify a SR path, the SRLB, SRGB or dynamic MPLS label pool can be used.
 If the Path Segment is used by an intermediate node to identify a SR path, the SRGB MUST be used.
 Three use cases are introduced in Section 5, 6, and 7 of this document.

-When a Path Segment is used, the Path Segment MUST be inserted at the ingress node and MUST immediately follow the last label of the SR path, in other words, inserted after the routing segment (adjacency/node/prefix segment) pointing to the egress node.
+When a PSID is used, the PSID MUST be inserted at the ingress node and MUST immediately follow the last label of the SR path, in other words, inserted after the routing segment (adjacency/node/prefix segment) pointing to the egress node.

 The term of SR path used in this document is a general term that can be used to describe a SR Policy, a Candidate-Path (CP), or a Segment-List (SL) {{RFC9256}}.
-Therefore, the Path Segment may be used to identify an SR Policy, its CP, or a SL terminating on an egress node depending on the use-case.
+Therefore, the PSID may be used to identify an SR Policy, its CP, or a SL terminating on an egress node depending on the use-case.

-The value of the TTL field in the MPLS label stack entry containing the Path Segment MUST be set to the same value as the TTL of the last label stack entry for the last segment in the SR path.
+The value of the TTL field in the MPLS label stack entry containing the PSID MUST be set to the same value as the TTL of the last label stack entry for the last segment in the SR path.
 If the Path Segment is the bottom label, the S bit MUST be set.

-Normally, an intermediate node will not process the Path Segment label in the label stack.
-But in some use cases, an intermediate node MAY process the Path Segment label in the label stack.
-In these cases, the Path Segment label MUST be learned before processing.
+Normally, an intermediate node will not process the PSID in the label stack.
+But in some use cases, an intermediate node MAY process the PSID in the label stack.
+In these cases, the PSID MUST be learned before processing.
 The detailed use cases and processing is out of the scope of this document.

-A Path Segment can be used in the case of Penultimate Hop Popping (PHP), where some labels are be popped off at the penultimate hop of an SR path, but the Path Segment MUST NOT be popped off until it reaches at the egress node.
+A PSID can be used in the case of Penultimate Hop Popping (PHP), where some labels are be popped off at the penultimate hop of an SR path, but the PSID MUST NOT be popped off until it reaches at the egress node.

-The egress node MUST pop the Path Segment.
-The egress node MAY use the Path Segment for further processing.
+The egress node MUST pop the PSID.
+The egress node MAY use the PSID for further processing.
 For example, when performance measurement is enabled on the SR path, it can trigger packet counting or timestamping.